 People love seeing pictures.
 You can never have too many pictures.
 When you update your pictures, send a link out to everyone you know so they can check out your updated profile.
 Get them coming back to see your fresh updates.
 Get your friends and supporter involved with what you are doing.

 Give as much detail as possible about your story.
 Who are you going with?
-What the money is going to be used for?
+Where is the money going to be used for?
 Who is going to be helped?
 How do you feel about going or what you are about to do?
 Let people hear your passion about your cause.

 A video can add a ton to your fundraising website.
 It doesn’t need to be perfect, just let it be real.
 A short video is great.
 Passion!
 Let people see how much you care about what you are doing.
 Upload it to YouTube and attach it to your YouCaring fundraiser profile.